Services Case Study

 It was a common problem experienced by many businesses – because of the size of the account, they had been over-serving the client, providing five qualified candidates for every position rather than the three they were contractually bound to present.
 Top down directives to “do what ever it takes” to take care of a large client, are not uncommon, yet are rarely backed up by evidence that the approach makes economic sense.

 Not surprisingly, not only was it was costly for the company to find those extra couple of candidates, but it was also costly for the client-side hiring team to interview extra candidates as well.
-The firm’s desire to service the client was actually leading to the opposite, from the client’s perspective.
+The firm’s desire to service the client was actually leading to the opposite result, from the client’s perspective.

 The ProfitU™ team immediately developed a plan to simply ask the customer what they would prefer: five candidates at a higher fee schedule, or three qualified candidates at the current fee schedule as originally intended.
 The client chose the level of service they wanted, which was three.